MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

   - **Diagnostics**: Helps identify issues and anomalies in your data processing pipelines and workloads through diagnostic logs and activity logs.

-  - **Alerting**: Configures alerts based on specific metrics or log data, ensuring you are promptly notified of potential issues that could impact the performance or reliability of your analytics workloads.
+  - **Alerting**: Configures alerts based on specific metrics or log data, and promptly notifying you of potential issues that could affect the performance or reliability of your analytics workloads.

   - **Visualization**: Offers customizable dashboards and workbooks to visualize data, helping you understand trends and patterns in your workload performance.